amrlag/EU-COUNTRIES-API/README.md

 EU-COUNTRIES-API

 * NODE-MODULES not included.
-To run this app please install react on your machine then in your terimanl insert the following one: npm install
+To run this app please install Node.js on your machine then in your terimanl insert the following one: npm install